10 International Money Transfer Mistakes That Cost You Money (And How to Avoid Them)

 Mistakes That Cost Real Money, Made by People Who Didn’t Know Better

-The mistakes covered in this guide are not complicated.
+The mistakes in this guide are not complicated.
 They do not require advanced financial knowledge to understand or avoid.
 They require only the clear information that this series has been building toward — and the habit of applying it consistently.

 Mistake 1: Using a Bank Wire Transfer for Regular Remittances